modin-project/modin/docs/usage_guide/advanced_usage/modin_logging.rst

 **Developer Warning:** In some cases, running services like JupyterLab in the `modin/modin` directory may result in circular dependency issues.
 This is as a result of a name conflict between the `modin/logging` directory and the Python `logging` module, which may be used as a default in such environments.
-As a resolution, one one could run Jupyterlab or other services from any directory except `modin/modin`.
+As a resolution, one could run Jupyterlab or other services from any directory except `modin/modin`.

 Usage examples
 --------------